Green rail lines with icons of people in a meeting and person sitting by a tree. Text says: "Connecting Communities"

 A planned $32.5 million in commercial development will bring new business opportunities to communities along the A Line.
 This will include making space for restaurants, hotels, stores, and more will attract small business owners to these communities.

-$92 million in public and institutional development along the A Line will bring more public spaces and facilities, parks and green spaces, walking and biking paths, and more.
+$92 million is planned for school, churches, and other community spaces and amenities along the A Line.
+That investment will connect residents with public spaces and facilities, parks and green spaces, walking and biking paths, and more.

 Briefcase